kmoo/software-talks/docs/refactoring-ruby-edition/chapter1.md

 >
 > – _Refactoring: Ruby Edition, Chapter 1, pp. 10_ (emphasis mine)

+- I find myself doing this all the time.

 > Any fool can write code that a computer can understand.
 > Good programmers write code that humans can understand.
 >
 > – _Refactoring: Ruby Edition, Chapter 1, pp. 11_

+- There's a lot of wisdom in this - and I don't think any engineer at any level can get past ever learning this.

 > I often refactor when I'm reading some code.
 > That way as I gain understanding, about the program, I embed that understanding into the code for later so I don't forget what I learned.
 >
 > – _Refactoring: Ruby Edition, Chapter 1, pp. 11_

+- I love the idea of "Refactoring for learning" - it was first introduced to me in [Sandi Metz talk, "All the Little Things."](https://www.youtube.com/watch?v=8bZh5LMaSmE&list=PLqal2KPbpmUwQurG_ixyT9pAHcesUjvJ5&index=4)

+- Loops can be replaced with the "Collection Closure" method, ref: https://refactoring.com/catalog/replaceLoopWithCollectionClosureMethod.html